rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:**

 Tired today.
 Made a little bit of progress though.
 We should be able to try testing moving the player between rooms soon.
 I need to figure out how to print out __str__ before I keep going though.

+### Day 56: April 9th, 2022
+#####

+**Today's Progress:**
+1. Learned how to correctly call the __str__ dunder method.
+2. Formatted Room's __str__ output.
+3. Began work on player class.

+**Thoughts:**
+I got the __str__ dunder method to work for the Room class.
+Now that I have 4 rooms set up, I should be able to create a singular object variable that is loaded in based on conditional logic.
+We should be able to use a while loop to continually get player input.
+Then as the player moves, print the index that the player is in.
+If the player attempts to exit out of the wrong direction, an error message should be displayed to the player.

+This is a little bit more in-depth, but I can break these down into more simple problems.